2022–23 NCAA Division I men's basketball season: Upsets

 An upset is a victory by an underdog team.
 In the context of NCAA Division I men's basketball, this generally constitutes an unranked team defeating a team currently ranked in the top 25.
 This list will highlight those upsets of ranked teams by unranked teams as well as upsets of No. 1 teams.
 Rankings are from the AP poll.
 Bold type indicates winning teams in "true road games"—i.e., those played on an opponent's home court (including secondary homes).
 Italics type indicates winning teams in an early season tournament (or event).
 Early season tournaments are tournaments played in the early season.
 Events are the tournaments with the same teams in it every year (even rivalry games).

 In addition to the above listed upsets in which an unranked team defeated a ranked team, there have been eight non-Division I teams to defeat a Division I team so far this season.
-Bold type indicates winning teams in "true road games"—i.e., those played on an opponents home court (including secondary homes).
+Bold type indicates winning teams in "true road games"—i.e., those played on an opponent's home court (including secondary homes).

 Conference winners and tournaments

-Each of the 32 Division I athletic conferences will end its regular season with a single-elimination tournament.
-The team with the best regular-season record in each conference receives the number one seed in each tournament, with tiebreakers used as needed in the case of ties for the top seeding.
-Unless otherwise noted, the winners of these tournaments will receive automatic invitations to the 2023 NCAA Division I men's basketball tournament.
+Each of the 32 Division I athletic conferences ended its regular season with a single-elimination tournament.
+The team with the best regular-season record in each conference received the number one seed in each tournament, with tiebreakers used as needed in the case of ties for the top seeding.
+Unless otherwise noted, the winners of these tournaments received automatic invitations to the 2023 NCAA Division I men's basketball tournament.